 said some one

 do little oh

-called there what
+there what called

-looked out SO
+out looked so

-could people were
+people could were

 asked like when

-have their come
+have come their

+OF

-The Level 3 flashcards also Mrs. These words don't appear in the storybooks, but they are include the tricky words \mathbf{Mr} and useful for your child to learn.
+The Level 3 flashcards also include the tricky words Mr and Mrs. These words don't appear in the storybooks, but they are useful for your child to learn.
+Reading the stories in Level 3 will help your child to become familiar with these additional tricky words.
+Make a game of seeing how many tricky words you can spot in the storybooks, in other books they read, or when you are out and about.

+Do you like my pompoms?